civboot/fngi/spor.md

   on the stack (assuming it had been set like above).
 - `,` pops a value from stack and writes it to heap.
 The size is controlled by `.`

-Compiling an executing instructions:
+Compiling and executing instructions:
-- `<non-native token>` any non-native token is interpreted as a dictionary lookup to mask and sets the global instruction register.
-Asm instructions are defined with a 16bit mask in the high 2bytes and 16bit instruction in the low 2bytes, i.e. `#003F_0020 =ADD`.
-Using just a plain `ADD` will mask and set the current instruction.
-- `;` compile the current instruction register to heap and clear it (but don't clear size bits).
+- `%` compile the next token's dictionary value as an instruction.
+Does not clear sz bits.
-- `^` run the current instruction register then clear it.
-This ignores JMP.
+- `^` run the next token's dictionary value as an instruction.
 This is useful for doing small bits of algebra and stack manipulation in the assembly.
 Does not clear size bits.
-- `$<token>` gets `<token>` from dictionary and immediately begins executing it.
+- `$<token>` gets `<token>` from dictionary and immediately executes it.
   This is an assembly "macro", which must have been previously compiled to the heap at the location in asm.

 From the above we can now break down this code:
 ```
-$loc add1
+$c_sfn add1
-  .2 LIT ADD RET; #1,
+  #1$L0
+  %ADD %RET
 ```

-- `$loc add1` is a macro defined in `asm2.sa`.
-It simply sets dictionary entry "add1" to the current heap location.
+- `$c_sfn add1` is a macro defined in `asm2.sa`.
+It simply sets dictionary entry "add1" to the current heap location and sets a few global values.
-- `.2 LIT ADD RET` is the components of our instruction. `.2` is the size in bytes, `LIT` is the memory (literal), `ADD` is the operation and `RET` causes a return.
-They update the global instruction.
-- `;` compiles the global instruction (writes to heap) and then clears it (but does not change sz).
-- `#1,` pushes the hex value `1` to the stack and `,` compiles it to the heap.
+- #1$L0 `#1` puts the value 0x1 on the stack immediately and `$L0` consumes it
-  It's the immediate value referenced by the `LIT` in the previous instruction.
+  and compiles it as a "small literal" (uses only one byte)
+- `%ADD  %RET` compiles the `ADD` and then the `RET` instructions. they are defined in `asm.sp`

-For `add2` `XSL` means "eXecute Small Literal".
+For `add2` `xsl` means "eXecute Small Literal".
 It looks up the address to execute as a literal.
-"Small" means the function has no locals stack. (read more about that in the docs for XL vs XSL in `spor/asm.sa`).
+"Small" means the function has no locals stack.

+Read the full documentation in asm.sa